Rear Extension Cost

 The internal walls will be constructed, and the cavity wall insulation finished.

 The roof structure will be built.
-If there are any windows going into the roof the spaces for them will be prepared at this point.
+If there are any windows going into the roof, the spaces will be prepared for them at this point.

 Windows and doors will be installed at this point.
 This will make the extension fully waterproof, allowing internal work to speed up.